 Pleasure in the job puts perfection in the work.
 Aristotle

 Aristotle was a Greek philosopher, scientist and polymath ( a person with a wide range of knowledge).
 He was an exceptional student who also questioned different things and sought solutions to hard questions and concepts that were deemed impossible.
 This made him quite influential.
 He believed in the power of reason.

-We would put Aristotle at the Amish Royal Mission Writing Desk with Pencil Drawer.
+We would put Aristotle at the Amish Royal Mission Storage Bench.
 What do you think?